 Annual CCIL Conference: A Return to Transnational Criminal Law

 November 2017 -- International criminal law may grab the headlines, but it is thanks to transnational criminal law that we can address the nuts and bolts of serious cross-border crime.
 Delighted to contribute to a panel to encourage "A Return to Transnational Criminal Law" at the 46th annual conference of the Canadian Council on International Law (CCIL) in Ottawa.
-Chaired by Professor and Dean Christopher Waters of the University of Windsor Faculty of Law, the panel also featured contributions by Professor Rob Currie of the Schulich School of Law at Dalhousie University, Jeffrey Johnston from the International Assistance Group at Justice Canada, and Assistant Professor Sara Wharton of the University of Windsor Faculty of Law.
+Chaired by Dean Christopher Waters of the University of Windsor Faculty of Law, the panel also featured contributions by Professor Rob Currie of the Schulich School of Law at Dalhousie University, Jeffrey Johnston from the International Assistance Group at Justice Canada, and Assistant Professor Sara Wharton of the University of Windsor Faculty of Law.

 Humanizing Warfare: Successes and Challenges for the Laws of War

 October 2017 -- Continuing with a long-established tradition of publicizing the existence of rules for the conduct of war, the University of Saskatchewan College of Law hosted a conference on "Humanizing Warfare: Successes and Challenges with Implementing the Law of Armed Conflict", bringing together legal advisers with the Canadian Red Cross and the International Committee of the Red Cross (ICRC) and legal academics with practice experience from defence and foreign affairs perspectives.
 It was an honour to be asked to present on accountability for violations of the laws and customs of war.